 Introduced in Marie Kondo’s book “The Life-Changing Magic of Tidying Up,” the KonMari Method is an approach that can help you declutter your home based on each item’s sentimental value.
 This organization method centers on only keeping items that hold value to you.
 Begin by bringing all items of a certain category together, for example books, hold each one in your hands and decide if it sparks joy in your life.
 If so, set it aside and organize it when you’re done with each category.
 If not, set it aside in a pile to donate or throw away.

-Make a list of the areas needed to be cleared and go through them one-by-one
+Make a list of the areas that need to be cleared one-by-one

 Organizing your entire home is a daunting task, especially when you step back and take in how many items you have occupying your space.
 Instead of feeling overwhelmed by the mess ahead, create a list for each room or area of your home that you plan to organize.
 By separating each room into its own space on a checklist, you’ll tackle each space on its own before moving on to the next.
 In addition to separating your spaces by room, consider adding subcategories such as bedroom closet, pantry, and mudroom to break your list down into manageable chunks of time.